 Practical Resources to Consult, if you Decide to Meet with Acquisitions Editors

-Karen Kelsky (The Professor Is In)’s article “How to Pitch your Book to an Editor at a Conference.”
-In it, she not only answers all of your practical questions (like how early you should contact editors), but she also includes a sample pitch.
+- Karen Kelsky (The Professor Is In)’s article “How to Pitch your Book to an Editor at a Conference.”
+She answers all of your practical questions (like how early you should contact editors) and includes a sample pitch.

 Some academics forget that when they send in manuscripts and book proposals.
 They seem to think that showing up in the equivalent of tatty jeans, with unwashed hair and without an intriguing opening gambit will suffice.
 It’s the work that’s being evaluated, they think, and that speaks for itself.
 Why should you have to get all gussied up to merit evaluation?